chadirabii/Dev-Finder/README.md

-# DevFinder - FrontendMentor Challenge - GitHub user search app solution
+# DevFinder - FrontendMentor Challenge

 This is a mobile application to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).